-Understanding your baby’s needs and reactions to different foods can be like learning a whole new language for new parents.
-And when it comes to milk allergies, it’s essential to know the signs and what to do.
-It’s not just about reading medical journals; it’s about understanding our little ones and their tiny bodies’ responses to the world around them.
+Understanding your baby’s needs and reactions to different foods can be like learning a whole new language for parents.
+And when it comes to allergies, it’s essential to know the signs and what to do.
+It’s not just about reading medical journals, it’s about understanding our little ones and their tiny bodies’ responses to the world around them.

-So, let’s dive into the world of milk allergies in babies, focusing on cow's milk protein allergy and uncovering the role of breastfeeding in this journey.
+So, let’s dive into the world of allergies in breastfed babies, focusing on cow's milk protein allergy.
 We will navigate through this together, addressing concerns and seeking solutions to ensure the smiles of our precious ones stay bright and their bodies stay healthy.

 Understanding Milk Allergy and Lactose Intolerance